 Team Versus Individual Incentives: Which Is the Most Effective Sales Compensation Program?

-For many years, the standard strategy when a company wanted to design a top-flight sales compensation plan would be to focus on individual performance.
 In the past few years, however, more and more companies are moving towards a team-based incentive approach as it better reflects the way they market and sell their products to their customers.

 A vigorous debate has emerged over which is the best approach for a company to take — base your sales compensation plan on individual incentives or take a team-based approach.